 - Veggie peels and ends work just as well as whole veggies.
 Save your veggie scraps in the freezer, and pull them out whenever you want to make a batch of broth

 - If you plan to freeze your broth in jars, be sure to use freezer jars.
-They have thicker walls, and are far less likely to crack than regular canning jars
+They have thicker walls, and are far less likely to crack than regular canning jars.
+Only fill your jars to the headspace line, so there’s plenty of room for expansion

 - Turkey Carcass